Economic data could put stocks back on higher path

 Comments from Fed officials this week, hinting at a slightly more aggressive rate hike path than investors have been expecting, dampened some enthusiasm for stocks.
 Strong economic data could signal a more aggressive Fed - considered a negative for stocks.

-For next Friday's jobs report, a Reuters poll shows non-farm payrolls expected to have increased by 200,000 jobs in March, which would be below February's gains of 242,000 jobs.
+For next Friday's jobs report, a Reuters poll shows non-farm payrolls expected to have increased by 200,000 jobs in March, which would be below February's gain of 242,000 jobs.

 Housing data will include pending home sales as well as the S&P/Case-Shiller price index.